What is a go-to-market strategy?

 This works best for products with fast time-to-value and lower price points.
 Your product needs to deliver value without human intervention or extensive training.

-Even product-led companies need sales data to identify expansion opportunities and high-value accounts worth direct sales attention.
+Even product-led companies need intent signals and account engagement data to identify expansion opportunities and high-value accounts worth direct sales attention.
 The product gets users in the door, but sales closes the big deals.

 Channel-led GTM relies on partners, resellers, or integrations to reach customers.
 This works when you lack direct sales capacity or want to tap into existing distribution networks.